Syntax Document

 }

-If the passed parameter is a pointer (ptr), nature will check if the type pointed to by the pointer implements the measurable interface.
-A type can implement multiple interfaces, separated by commas:
+If the passed parameter is ptr, it will automatically destructure whether the type contained in ptr implements measurable. type can implement multiple interfaces, multiple interfaces are separated by ,:

 type measurable<T> = interface{